SSLIS/introduction-evaluation-metrics/README.md

 (Requires a Google account.)

-* Download [performance-metrics.ipynb](performance-metrics.ipynb) to your harddrive.
+* Download [evaluation-metrics.ipynb](evaluation-metrics.ipynb) to your harddrive.
 * Navitage to [Google Colab](https://colab.research.google.com).
 * Select *File* -> *Open notebook*.
-* Navitage to the directory on your harddrive where you saved [performance-metrics.ipynb](performance-metrics.ipynb).
+* Navitage to the directory on your harddrive where you saved [evaluation-metrics.ipynb](evaluation-metrics.ipynb).
 * Select the file.
 * Follow the instructions and click the *Play* button next to each code cell to run the code.